liby/hexo-util-rs/README.md

 > **Warning**
 >
-> This project is in alpha stage.
+> This project is in Beta stage.
 And there may some bugs existed.

 ## Installation